Keyser-Durden/install-wordpress/README.md

 # install-wordpress
-Script to install wordpress on a fresh Ubuntu 22.04 server Apache and InMariaDB
+Script to install wordpress on a completely fresh Ubuntu 22.04 server Apache and MariaDB

-* Install git.